 Conclusion

-A bird’s open beak can be because of any of the reasons above.
+Why do birds keep their beaks open can be because of any of the reasons above.
 Whatever, the reason is if it’s a predator, an enlarged organ, or just heat exhaustion if you observe the bird carefully you will notice why the bird is panting.

 Whenever you notice a bird sitting with its beak open, try to give it relief by taking action as soon as possible.